 12 — Feeding Frenzy Benchmark¶

-A performance benchmark that implements the same gameplay using three different ECS architectures and nine iteration styles.
-Useful for understanding performance trade-offs.
+A performance benchmark — the same gameplay implemented across three ECS architectures and nine iteration styles.

-The same fish-eating-meals simulation as 07 — Feeding Frenzy, but implemented three different ways.
-You can switch approaches and iteration styles at runtime to compare performance with up to 200,000+ entities.
+The fish-eating-meals simulation from 07 — Feeding Frenzy, implemented three ways.
+Switch approaches and iteration styles at runtime to compare performance.
+Default presets span 5,000 to 1,000,000 fish plus a configurable ratio of meals.

 Branching¶